Koromix/rygel/web/koffi.dev/pages/index.md

 * Low-overhead and fast performance (see [benchmarks](benchmarks))
 * Support for primitive and aggregate data types (structs and fixed-size arrays), both by reference (pointer) and by value
-* Javascript functions can be used as C callbacks (since 1.2.0)
+* Javascript functions can be used as C callbacks
 * Well-tested code base for [popular OS/architecture combinations](platforms)

 I work on this project on my spare time, if you like this project, consider supporting me: